jjvanzon/JJs-Reference-Architecture/Introduction.md

 - Code scalability
 - Platform and protocol independence

 Code scalability does not refer to hardware scalability, but rather that the code base can grow and grow, while keeping it maintainable.
 50 apps should be as maintainable as 5.
 This means that quality demands are high.
-As a companies’ amount of software products grows, software architecture is necessary to create an economically viable amount of software maintenance, or a company might run into problems.
+As a companies' amount of software products grows, software architecture is necessary to create an economically viable amount of software maintenance, or a company might run into problems.

 Another way of putting this is: The next software change should not be more difficult than the previous one, regardless of how large the system has become.